remote sensing

 localization, and danger characterization of active fires over the Italian territory, to support

-firefighting activities and fire management. - Study Area
+firefighting activities and fire management.

 The ISS system has been developed to perform over the entire Italian territory.
 Italy